kabourneeak/modemscraper/README.md

 ```

 New data will not be scraped,
-and you will not be able to access the database,
+and you will not be able to access the dashboards,
-however, previously scraped data will remain.
+however, previously scraped data will remain stored until you restart it.

 ### Restart